rjbs/rjbs.github.io/_posts/2011-08-25-first-impressions-of-activestate-stackato.md

 The contest was to bring up an open-source web application on Stackato.
 At first, I thought I'd have to write something new, which seemed like a big drag.
-I found out that I could use an existing program, whcih was great news.
+I found out that I could use an existing program, which was great news.
 It also helped me focus on understanding Stackato instead of writing a web app.
 If I had written a new app, the easy deployment wouldn't have made any impact, because I would've been spending all my time debugging new code.
 I decided to